Hoyg/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

   Now you have successfully migrated the application LocalDB to Azure SQL Db and also updated connection string to refer to Azure SQL.

-## Exercise 2: Add the Docker Support and run the application locally & debug within the Docker container using Visual Studio
+## Exercise 2: Add Docker Support and debug the application locally within the Docker container using Visual Studio

 1. Visual Studio has great support for Docker.
 In order to containerize the application using Docker, all you have to do is right-click on the project, select **Add->Container Orchestrator Support**